 “I get the uncomfortable feeling that when Hiscock speaks of Earth Wars, he is not talking about the actual warfare in our future […] Like a game show host, he writes of Russia that if it can get its act together […] “it will be a genuine Earth Wars winner“”

 Putting these ideological differences aside for a moment, there were some interesting bits I did take away from this book.
 The book drives home the point how interconnected these industries are with pretty much everyone having fingers in each other’s pies.
 Hiscock also lifts a corner of the veil on the little-known business sector of global commodity traders that aim “to keep the lowest possible profile” (p.
 39) – the upcoming The World for Sale promises to rip the veil off this completely.
 And though sand does not feature here, he does briefly mention the importance of rare earth elements that “one day may prove the biggest mining bonanza of them all” (p.
 2).
-I will be discussing these more in-depth in upcoming reviews of The Elements of Power and The Rare Metals War.
+I discuss these more in-depth in reviews of The Elements of Power and The Rare Metals War.

 For readers interested in the economics of natural resources, Earth Wars provides an in-depth snapshot.
 By its very nature, this picture is now dated, and not all material here has aged well.
 The title personally led me to expect a different take on the topic than the one Hiscock delivers here, so I will be turning to below books to explore this topic further.